LaravelDaily/Laravel-Reservations-Course/course/03 - Admin - Managing Users of the Company.md

 </x-app-layout>
 ```

-This blade file is very similar to the one we had for listing the companies.
-The main difference is that because this is a nested view for every action we also need to pass a company.
+This Blade file is very similar to the one we had for listing the companies.
+The main difference is that because this is a nested View, for every action we also need to pass a company.

 ---